TaiDOmi/TTB-course/Lecture2Notes_311024.md

  blocks are then verified and validated based on algorithms of the specific blockchain

- Public key cryptograpy consists of public and private key message is encrypted with the public key, it can only be decryptedd with the public key, which tells the decrypting party that the message was sent by the person holding the private ky.
+ Public key cryptograpy consists of public and private key message is encrypted with the public key, it can only be decryptedd with the public key, which tells the decrypting party that the message was sent by the person holding the private key.

  - bitcoin is the original chain and is slow, does not scale well
  -   new blocks every 10 minutes
 -   Ethereum is faster
   - new blocks every 12 seconds
 -   Monero is built with privacy in mind, impossible to track tokens
   - new blocks every 2 seconds